eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 This is because to disclose either the claim `region` or the claim `country`, the claim `address` must be disclosed as well.

-> [!NOTE]
-> The `present` function shown above expects either a set of Claim Paths, or a JSON Pointer predicate.
-Support for
-> JSON Pointers though has been marked as deprecated, and is scheduled to be removed in a future release.

 ## Presentation Verification